OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-05-01-good-day-some-anger-and-realiztions.md

 ---
-title: "Good Day Some Anger And Realiztions"
+title: "Good Day Some Anger And Realizations"
 ---

 I had a pretty good day today.
 I got mad over something that I can't mention here, but a good workout helped chill me out.
 Feeling my anger more and acting it out in a positive manner has been good for me (instead of repressing it like I previously did).